 Your child:

 Call 911 if your child has signs of a serious allergic reaction.
-These include a hoarse voice, wheezing, trouble breathing, a bad rash all over the body, a swollen face, looking pale, or feeling very weak or dizzy.
-If a serious allergic reaction happens, it's usually within 1 hour of getting the vaccine.
-That's why health care providers ask people to stay for a while after they get their vaccine.
+These include a hoarse voice, wheezing, trouble breathing, a rash, a swollen face, lips, or tongue, looking pale, or feeling very weak or dizzy.

 Can the COVID-19 vaccine give my child COVID-19?
-No, the vaccines can't give a person COVID-19.
-They contain a piece of genetic material from the coronavirus, not the whole virus, so they can't give people COVID-19.
+No, the vaccine can't give a person COVID-19.
+It contains a small piece of the coronavirus, not the whole virus, so the vaccine can't give people COVID-19.

 Should my child get the COVID-19 vaccine if they've already had COVID-19?
 Yes, a child can and should get a vaccine even if they have had COVID-19.
 There are no known risks to getting the vaccine after being infected with coronavirus.
 We don't know how long a person's immunity lasts after an infection, so it's important to get the vaccine too.